 This interdisciplinary degree gives you the opportunity to look at crime and related issues from two different angles.

 The public and political controversies surrounding crime and criminal justice processes in the UK form an important and ongoing context for study.
 LJMU's BSc (Hons) Criminology and Psychology degree takes you on a critical exploration of relevant issues, controversies and current debates in the field.

-Psychology is more concerned with the individual and what makes them tick, whereas criminologists examine society’s responses to crime and justice in the context of everyday life.
+Psychology is more concerned with developing a quantitative and qualitative understanding of the individual and what makes them tick, whereas criminologists examine society's responses to crime and justice in the context of everyday life.
 This means you will graduate with an understanding of how crime occurs, who commits it, how it is measured and how criminal justice impacts on the lives of different social groups.

 What you will study on this degree

 Please see guidance on core and option modules for further information on what you will study.

 - Inside The Criminal Justice System